-Proposed § 250.471 would require operators using a MODU for Arctic OCS exploratory drilling to have access to, and the ability to deploy SCCE (e.g., a capping stack, cap and flow system, and containment dome) within specified timeframes when drilling or working below the surface casing.
-Proposed § 250.471 would require operators to demonstrate that they would have access to, and could deploy, well control and containment resources that would be adequate to promptly respond to a loss of well control.
-Ensuring that operators have redundancies in place is critical, as there is no guarantee that any measure could control or contain a worst-case discharge scenario.
+Section 250.471 would require operators using a MODU for Arctic OCS exploratory drilling to have access to, and the ability to deploy SCCE (e.g., a capping stack, cap and flow system, and containment dome) within specified timeframes when drilling or working below the surface

-Proposed § 250.472 would require Arctic OCS exploratory drilling operators drilling or working below the surface casing to have access to a separate relief rig that would be staged at a location such that it could arrive on site and be capable of drilling a relief well under anticipated Arctic

-OCS conditions within specified timeframes.
-Although SCCE may, in some circumstances, be able to contain or establish control over a well after a blowout, in some cases only a relief well will be able to kill and permanently plug an out-of-control well.
-Thus, it is crucial that operators have access to a relief rig capable of drilling a relief well, if needed, before the seasonal ice encroachment.
+Section 250.472 would require Arctic OCS exploratory drilling operators drilling or working below the surface casing to have access to a separate relief rig that would be staged at a location such that it could arrive on site and be capable of controlling a wild well under anticipated Arctic OCS conditions within specified timeframes (or accomplish the same by alternative procedures or equipment).
+Although SCCE could, in some circumstances, be able to contain or establish control over a well after a blowout, in some cases only a relief well would be able to kill and permanently plug an out-of-control well.
+Thus, it is crucial that operators have access to a relief rig capable of drilling a relief well, if needed before the seasonal ice encroachment, or alternative procedures or equipment that accomplish the same objective.
 This provision addresses the geographical and logistical challenges of bringing equipment and resources into the region, especially when the time available to mount response operations is limited by changing weather and ice conditions as the end of the drilling season approaches.

-Proposed § 254.90 would require Arctic OCS exploratory drilling operators to incorporate additional elements into their oil spill response training and exercise activities and provide notice of the commencement and cessation of covered operations, and would clarify the authority of the Regional Supervisor to conduct exercises, prior to and during exploratory drilling operations, to test response preparedness.
+Section 254.90 would require Arctic OCS exploratory drilling operators to incorporate additional elements into their oil spill response training and exercise activities and provide notice of the commencement and cessation of covered operations, and would clarify the authority of the BSEE Regional Supervisor to conduct exercises, prior to and during exploratory drilling operations, to test response preparedness.